 Wright Street Grounds (Milwaukee)

 Between 1879 and 1883, Milwaukee did not have a professional team, major or minor league.
 The Northwestern League included Milwaukee in its 1884 minor league schedule, and a new ballpark, the Wright Street Grounds, was erected early that year to house the new club.
-Often called Milwaukee Baseball Park or Wright Street Park, the facility was located in a near-north side residential neighborhood.
+Often also called Milwaukee Baseball Park or Wright Street Park, the facility was located in a near-north side residential Milwaukee neighborhood.

 Even though new benches replaced many of the chairs in an 1887 upgrade, the Wright Street Grounds was considered small in both seating capacity and playing field dimensions.
-Also, ballpark comfort and accessibility to newer street car lines were inadequate for the city’s more discerning fans.
+Ballpark comfort and accessibility to newer street car lines were inadequate for the city’s more discerning fans.
 In addition, the Milwaukee club desired ownership of its facility.
 When the 1888 rent was raised without corresponding improvements by the Grounds’ owners, the Kipp brothers, the team decided to build its own park that could also be used year-round as a general athletic grounds.

-During 1888, the Wright Street Grounds was employed by local baseball leagues such as YMCA circuits, along with tennis, cycling, and running enthusiasts.
+During 1888, the Wright Street Grounds was employed by local amateur baseball leagues such as YMCA circuits, along with tennis, cycling, and running enthusiasts.
 After that, the property fell into disuse and a controversial alley ran directly through it by 1895.
 Eventually, houses and stables were built on the site and, to this day, the block remains filled with homes.

 Anderson, Harry H. “The Ancient Origins of Baseball in Milwaukee.”
 Milwaukee History, 6, No. 2 (Summer, 1983), 42-57.

 Evening Wisconsin, 1 and 2 May; 27 and 29 September; and 13 October 1884.